wcn1720811650/react-movie-labs/movies/README.md

 + popular movies - /movies/popular
 + treding movies - /trending/:day
 + movie recommendations - /recommendation/:id
++ credits introduction - /credits/:id

 ## Routing.

 [ List the __new routes__ supported by your app and state the associated page.]

-+ /blogs - displays all published blogs.
-+ /blogs/:id - displays a particular blog.
-+ /blogs/:id/comments - detail view of a particular blog and its comments.
 + /movies/nowplaying - display all nowplaying movies
 + /movies/popular - display all popular movies
 + /trending/today - display trending today movies
++ /recommendations/:id - display trending today movies
++ /credits/:id - display credits of the movie

 [If relevant, state what aspects of your app are protected (i.e. require authentication) and what is public.]